-Which makes it easy enough that even beginners should be able to get started with blogging today.
+This makes it easy enough that even beginners should be able to get started with blogging today.

-The power behind popular blogs means they are great sources of visitors from Google search results or other online sources such as Twitter, Instagram or Facebook.
+The power behind popular blogs means they are great sources of visitors from Google search results or other online sources such as Twitter, Instagram, or Facebook.

 Blogs are Consumer-Centric

 Blogging for consumers has become the new way to interact with brands.

 Brands can now reach audiences directly through their favorite sources of information, which gives them access that was never before possible.

 This is especially true if you’re looking at eCommerce sites where customers spend hours perusing products before making a purchase decision.

 Here you can build a relationship with your prospects.

 Blogs are a great way to get your message across and connect with potential customers.

 They allow you an opportunity to continue the conversation and provide insights into what’s going on in people’s lives that can be invaluable when it comes time to make decisions about future products or services!